keptn/keptn.github.io/content/docs/0.19.x/manage/plan/index.md

 * **testing, qa, validation** - typically used for more advanced testing or perhaps testing that cannot be fully automated such as usability testing.
   Your project could have multiple testing stages.
-  For example, you might have one stage for testing your Java application and another stage for testing the associated database.
+  For example, you might have a `qa-java-app` stage for testing your Java application and a `validate-database` stage for testing the associated database.
 * **staging, hardening** -- typically used for performance and security testing before the artifact is deployed into production
 * **production** -- Keptn can monitor your active production site